 Thank You for Reading My Story

 I want to thank you all for taking the time to read my story.
 I appreciate your kindness and willingness to listen and care about my experience.
 I hope that I’ve created a space where you feel safe to share your experiences and helped you realize that you are not alone.

 I’m so grateful for every experience in my life, including this one, for the lessons it has taught me.
 I want to thank my dear friend Jonathan Fields for guiding me during this interview and creating a space for me to share so openly.
 You are a generous soul and a healer of hearts.

-My friend Chris Lee, who created the opportunity for me to face this in the first place.
-Thank you for the dedicated work you continue to do.
+To my friend Chris Lee, who created the opportunity for me to face this in the first place — thank you for the dedicated work you continue to do.
 You and your humble service are a gift to this world.

-Glennon Melton.
-You are a graceful angel.
+To Glennon Melton — you are a graceful angel.
 Thank you for your encouragement to share this openly and freely.

-My family and close friends I shared this with personally.
-Your tender love and acceptance when I finally shared with you allowed me to feel safe again with my child like innocence.
+To my family and close friends I shared this with personally — your tender love and acceptance when I finally shared with you allowed me to feel safe again with my childlike innocence.
 You mean the world to me.

-I don’t claim to be an expert in this matter, but I do know it’s worth a lot to share your experience with someone to allow healing to occur.
+I am not an expert in this matter, but I have found personally that it’s worth a lot to share your experience with someone to allow healing to occur.
 There is also a great charity that has a free support line to do this as well at RAINN.org along with other information and statistics on rape and sexual abuse (as it’s way more common than you think).
-And one that is just for men at 1in6.org.
+And there’s one that is just for men at 1in6.org.

 I also recommend listening to Dr. Guy Winch and his talk about healing emotional injuries.